lilingxi01/defined-chairs/README.md

 > This plugin is under development (having some bugs) and not released yet.

-This is a Bukkit plugin that allows players to sit in chairs.
+This is a Bukkit plugin that allows players to sit on chairs (currently supporting stairs only).

 A chair can be any block but is typically a step or slab.